Gravitational waves from cosmic strings for pedestrians: Total spectrum

 Turning to MM loops, the fundamental spectrum is described by \eqref{eq:Omm1}.
 To carry out the integrals in \eqref{Upperandlowerbound}, we need to approximate $\varphi_3\left(\tilde{x}_m^{\rm eq}, \chi_m\right)$.
 Namely, for $\tilde{x}_m^{\rm eq}\gg 1$, we can approximate $\varphi_3\left(\tilde{x}_m^{\rm eq}\right) \to \left(1+\chi_m\right)^{1/3} \tilde{x}_m^{\rm eq}$ and for low frequencies $\varphi_3 \left(\tilde{x}_m^{\rm eq}, \chi_m\right)\to \sqrt{1+\chi_m} \left(\tilde{x}_m^{\rm eq}\right)^{3/2}$.
 This allows us to obtain

 where the shape functions read

 The different terms are evaluated at the mode numbers

 A few comments are in order.
-First, the functions $F_1(x), F_2(x)$ are irrelevant since they cancel out immediately.
-Furthermore, we find it useful to distinguish four frequency regimes.
+First, the functions $F_1(x), F_2(x)$ are irrelevant since they cancel out immediately. {They have no physical meaning as they do not enter the observable spectrum.} Furthermore, we find it useful to distinguish four frequency regimes.
 At very low frequencies (we used $x_m^0<10^{-2}$), we use in \eqref{eq:OmmFull} the low-frequency expression of \eqref{eq:Smm3} together with the expanded versions of all the shape functions.
-In this case, they all contain at leading order a term $F_{\rm MM}(k)$, which cancels out in the complete spectrum.
-For larger but still low frequencies (we applied this to $10^{-2}<x_m^0<10^3$), we still used the low-frequency expression of \eqref{eq:Smm3} but with the whole form of the shape functions, except for $S_{{\rm mm}, 2}$, for which we expanded in $\chi_m\gg 1$.
+In this case, they all contain at leading order a term $F_{\rm MM}(k)$, which cancels out in the complete spectrum. {It is, therefore, not explicitly specified.} For larger but still low frequencies (we applied this to $10^{-2}<x_m^0<10^3$), we still used the low-frequency expression of \eqref{eq:Smm3} but with the whole form of the shape functions, except for $S_{{\rm mm}, 2}$, for which we expanded in $\chi_m\gg 1$.
 Since this will be true at all frequencies, we use this expression for $S_{{\rm mm}, 2}$ everywhere.
 Note that, this time, we cannot neglect $F_{\rm MM}(k)$ since we do not expand the other shape functions and no cancellation will occur.
 At higher frequencies (we used $10^3<x_m^0 <10^6$), we switch to the high-frequency form of \eqref{eq:Smm3}, using the complete expressions for the shape functions and at very high frequencies ($x_m^0>10^6$), we expanded $S_{{\rm mm},1}(k,x)$ to avoid problems with the numerical evaluation:

 Furthermore, note that in cases in which no maximum frequency exists, not only a low-frequency or a high-frequency regime exists, but also an intermediate regime.
 It turns out, though, that in this case, the entire spectrum is rather well described only using the high-frequency expression \eqref{eq:Smm3}.
 Since the MM spectrum is in all physically relevant cases, except at very low frequencies, subleading to the RM spectrum, the only relevant power law occurs in the very low-frequency regime.
 This power law derives with \eqref{eq:General_Features} directly from the low-frequency expression for the fundamental spectrum given in equation \eqref{eq:Omega_mm_low}.